 Justice Our research and projects contribute to equity-centered and “race aware” 3 SLR research that furthers equity, inclusion, diversity, and justice.

 Applicability The SLRI prioritizes engaged, applied research that can further community goals.
 We seek to engage our work with policy and decision-making processes at multiple scales.

 Education Our SLR outreach and engagement is a pathway to empower students and communities to be able to fully participate in conversations about the future of their places.

 Accountability The SLRI is composed deliberately as an academic-tribal-community-government partnership, which makes us well-positioned to develop robust research that is accountable to community needs, concerns, and interests.

 Build and Maintain a Network: Facilitate opportunities for researchers, community members, leaders, and other partners from and beyond the Humboldt region to share knowledge and ideas about SLR risks and opportunities, collaborate on potential projects, and coordinate activities.

 Educate Students, Faculty, and the Public: Make information about SLR meaningful and accessible to community partners, government, planners, policy-makers, and the general public.
-Ensure that SLR research opportunities support the development of HSU faculty and students.
+Ensure that SLR research opportunities support the development of Cal Poly Humboldt faculty and students.

 Focus Attention: Bring attention, expertise, funding, and other resources to the SLR issue in our local area.